 What to look for in a rescue boat?

-For rescue missions, time is everything as every second counts in saving a life.
-A rescue RHIB designed boat allows you to not only reach shallow water but to beach the boat close to the shore which is very important for rescue missions.
-RHIBs are significantly lighter than conventional hard sided boats making it easier to launch and retrieve via a boat trailer or a shipboard davit.
 The weight saving of a RHIB makes it very economical and allows for an increased operational range and fuel efficiency.
-Its light weight also allows the RHIB to be very agile in manoeuvrability and gives it the ability to go faster.
-The versatility quality of the RHIB comes into play when an airport rescue boat can also be used as a firefighting rescue boat.
-One rescue RHIB could serve more than one type of rescue mission.
+Its light weight also allows the RHIB to be very agile in maneuverability and gives it the ability to go faster.
+The versatility quality of the RHIB comes into play when an airport rescue boat can also be used as a firefighting boat.
+One RHIB could serve more than one type of rescue mission.
 If interested to learn more, you can click here to read about ASIS Airport Cabin Rescue boat.

-Another feature that would be a plus to have depending on your logistical needs would be the single point lifting which facilitates the launching and lifting of the boat from a shipboard with a single hook, saving you in time and safety.
+Another feature that would be a plus to have depending on your logistical needs would be the single-point lifting which facilitates the launching and lifting of the boat from a shipboard with a single hook, saving you in time and safety.

 Rescue Boats